hortonworks/data-tutorials/tutorials/cda/building-a-customer-sentiment-analysis-application/tutorial-6.md

 What configurations are we passing to Scala with this file?

-- **kafkaBrokers**: specifies the server location in which each Kafka Broker used in the application listens in on for packets coming into the application.
+- **kafkaBrokers**: specifies the server location in which each Kafka Broker at HDF and HDP used in the application listens in on for packets coming into the application.
 - **appName**: specifies application name
 - **messageFrequency**: how often to send messages
 - **modelLocation**: location our machine learning model resides